shuoyuanxu/AprilSlamCPP/Readme.md

-# Tag aided localiisation algorithm for polytunnel robots
+# Tag aided localisation algorithm for robots operating in polytunnels

 ## Overview

-This project implements a ROS-based Simultaneous Localization and Mapping (SLAM) system using AprilTags for feature detection and GTSAM for graph-based optimization.
-The system estimates the robot’s trajectory and maps landmarks using multiple cameras.
+This project implements a ROS-based Simultaneous Localization and Mapping (SLAM) system using AprilTags for tag detection and GTSAM for graph-based optimisation.
+The system is capable of estimating the robot’s trajectory and maps landmarks using multiple cameras, yet we choose to use 2 different algorithms to achieve landmark mapping and localisation due to computational efficiency considerations.

-Calibration
+### Calibration

+Calibration is done by SAM (Smoothing and Mapping) where all the poses, landmarks, observations are used to formulate a factor graph, and optimisation is done once to obtain the global optimal.

+The flowchart:

+Tunning:

+1. a flag value to identify if the bag has finished playing the calibration function, we want to set the flag for identifying if the bag has finished playing.

+### Localisation

-Calibration is done by SAM where all the graph is optimised, the code will wait until the bag finished playing and a graph containing all pose, odometry, landmarks, and landmark detections is built.
-Then the SAMOptimize function will run once to obtain the landmark locations.
+Calibration is done by SAM where all the poses, landmarks, observations are used to formulate a factor graph, and optimisation is one once to obtain the global optimal

 The flowchart: